 Use the instructions in this topic to configure a system for remote access by a Remote Windows Event Log Source.
 For information on collecting local Windows Event Logs, see Configure a Local Windows Event Log Source.

 There are two primary configuration requirements to enable remote event log collection:

 - The user account specified in the source must have permissions to read the event log remotely

 - The firewall on the remote machine must be configured to allow inbound connections for reading the event log

-When configuring the source, you will enter a domain name, user name, and password.
-This user account will be used by the Sumo Logic collector to perform the remote collection of event log records.
+When configuring the Source, you will enter a domain name, user name, and password.
+This user account will be used by the Collector to perform the remote collection of event log records.
+The credentials are stored in Sumo's database encrypted and in the Collector's memory.
 The account must be configured such that it has permissions to read the event log from each of the specified remote systems.

 An account has permissions to read events remotely if it is either a local Administrator or a member of the Event Log Readers local group on the target system.
 As a security best practice, it is recommended that a non-administrator account is used.

 - Navigate to Local Users and Groups, and select Groups.

 3. Double-click on the Event Log Readers group, and add the account as a new member.

 A user can be added to the Event Log Readers local group using the following command line: